Mirror Your Ideas and Thoughts: How to Write a Reflection Paper

 • Your application and the relevance of your experience

-How you tackle your body paragraph can make or break your reflective writing.
+How you tackle your body paragraph of a high school reflection essay can make or break your reflective writing.
 While writing the main section of your paper, ways to connect all the paragraphs.

 You must use transitional words and a topic sentence for each paragraph.
-The number of paragraphs you’re to write depends on the required length of the research paper.
+The number of paragraphs you’re to write depends on the required length of the research paper you are writing about.

 Well- Crafted Body Paragraph